noloader/cryptopp-android-mk/README.md

 This repository contains Android build files for Wei Dai's [Crypto++](http://github.com/weidai11/cryptopp).
 It supplies `Android.mk` and `Application.mk` for Crypto++ for those who want to use Android build tools.

-The purpose of Crypto++ Android build is three-fold:
+The purpose of Crypto++ Android build is two-fold:

 1. better support Android distributions
 2. supplement the GNUmakefile which is reaching its limits with repsect to GNUmake-based configuration
-3. utilize compiler feature probes that produce better results on x86, ARM, and MIPS

 The initial `Android.mk` and `Application.mk` based on Alex Afanasyev's pull request at http://github.com/weidai11/cryptopp/pull/3.